-Other people may report daytime sleepiness or extreme fatigue that is not related to TMJ, but is caused by the potentially related condition obstructive sleep apnea.
+Other people may report daytime sleepiness or extreme fatigue that is not related to TMJ.
+It is instead caused by the potentially related condition obstructive sleep apnea.

 The symptoms of TMJ can make it very hard to diagnose, and explain why many people with TMJ continue to suffer even after seeking many different treatment options.

 The good news about TMJ is that it is highly treatable.
-The first stage in TMJ treatment is to evaluate the current condition of your jaw system, which is done by listening to your description of symptoms, and examining the condition of your teeth and jaw.
+The first stage in TMJ treatment is to evaluate the current condition of your jaw system.
+We complete this by listening to your description of symptoms and examining the condition of your teeth and jaw.
 We may recommend other tests, such as CT scans and MRIs.

 Sometimes, we may determine that we can’t be sure about the condition of your jaw until after we have “deprogrammed” your jaw muscles.
-This is accomplished by the wearing of a bite appliance similar to a retainer that helps put your jaws in an optimal relaxed position.
-Then we can determine whether your jaw can stay in its optimal position or whether further treatment is needed.
+You can accomplish this by wearing a bite appliance similar to a retainer that helps put your jaws in an optimally relaxed position.
+Then we can determine whether your jaw can stay in its optimal position or whether you need further treatment.